Guidelines for SP Magazine Special Issue Guest Editors

 3. Proposal Review

 The Senior Editorial Board of SPM reviews proposals for special issues.
-The decision to approve or reject a proposal is made by the Area Editor (Special Issues) and the EiC, based on the reviews from the Editorial Board members.
+The decision to approve or reject a proposal is made by the Special Issues Area Editor and the EiC, based on the reviews from the Editorial Board members.

 4. Open Call for White Papers